min2ha/ukwa-site/content/target/39855/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Trystan Lewis on Facebook (Plaid Cymru candidate for Aberconwy)

 Trystan Lewis is the Plaid Cymru candidate for Aberconwy at the 2016 National Assembly Election.